scality/osis/README.md

     - A sample `application.properties` file can be found [here](src/main/resources/application.properties).
     - Update `server.ssl.key-store-password` and `server.ssl.key-alias` with the `.p12` file's key-store password and key-store alias, respectively.

+1. Create an `crypto.yml` environment variables file.
+   - A sample `crypto.yml` file can be found [here](src/main/resources/crypto.yml).
+   - Update `osis.security.keys.cipher` with a 32 byte password

 1. To run the Docker image locally using a local build image, or from either the dev namespace (using the hash) or the production namespace (with the `application.properties` environment file):

    Local build image: